Shilajit for Liver & Kidney Health — What Research Says

 The core of the shilajit literature rests on a small number of foundational studies:

 • Ghosal et al. (1991) — foundational biochemistry identifying humic acid, fulvic acid, dibenzo-alpha-pyrones, and trace elements as the four active fractions of shilajit.
-PubMed 1921793.
+PubMed 1921793 [Review].

 • Stohs (2014) — shilajit safety and efficacy review.
 Properly purified shilajit is safe at recommended doses; heavy-metal contamination is the primary failure mode for cheap commercial product.
-PubMed 24347014.
+PubMed 24347014 [Review].

-If a shilajit brand cannot point to research, sourcing, and third-party lab verification, they are selling you the label on the jar.
+If a shilajit brand cannot point to research, sourcing.
+Third-party lab check, they are selling you the label on the jar.

 The Yeti Life